 Scott Teeple

 Scott Teeple serves as a professor of music, director of bands, and chair of the conducting area at the University of Wisconsin-Madison.
-His duties include overseeing the UW–Madison Band program, conducting the wind ensemble, and teaching graduate conducting.
+In this role, he conducts the wind ensemble, teaches graduate conducting, and oversees all aspects of the UW–Madison Band program.

-Mr. Teeple is in demand as a conducting clinician and guest conductor throughout the United States and abroad.
-He is regularly invited to teach conducting symposia and conduct all-state honor bands.
-He has conducted the World Youth Wind Symphony at the Interlochen Arts Camp, the American School in Singapore, and the IASAS Cultural Festival of the International American Schools in Doha, Qatar.
+Mr. Teeple is in demand as a clinician and guest conductor.
+He is regularly invited to teach conducting symposia, and conduct all-state honor bands.
+He has conducted in Europe, Asia, and throughout the United States, including Orchestra Hall (MN), Overture Center for the Arts (WI), and Carnegie Hall (NY).

-Before his appointment at the University of Wisconsin–Madison, Teeple served on the faculty at the University of Wisconsin-Stevens Point, the University of Michigan–Ann Arbor, and taught in the public schools at Port Huron Northern High School (MI).
-He has served on the executive board of the Wisconsin Music Educators’ Association and the Arts Alliance Executive Board.
-He has also served as president of the Big Ten Band Directors Association.
+Before his appointment at the University of Wisconsin–Madison, Mr. Teeple served on the faculty at the University of Wisconsin–Stevens Point and the University of Michigan–Ann Arbor.
+He has served on the executive board of the Wisconsin Music Educators’ Association and the Arts Alliance Executive Board and is president-elect of the North Central Region of the College Band Directors National Association.
+He is past president of the Big Ten Band Directors Association.